renyming/SOEN691_BIG_DATA/README.md

 # Abstract
 Intrusion detection technology is a proactive way to monitor attacks in the network.
-As the amount of data which is received by the network goes beyond the memory constraints of standard monitoring applications using Data Streaming algorithm seems like good strategy Pham et al. (2014).
+As the amount of data which is received by the network goes beyond the memory constraints of standard monitoring applications using Data Streaming algorithm seems like good strategy.
 In this project we stimulated the network traffic and implemented Data Streaming algorithm Micro Cluster Nearest Neighbor (MC -NN) to classify the network packets as normal or anomaly.
 We also implemented the KNN (offline) to compare the performance of MC-NN.
 In the data preparation part, we used outlier detector method “IQR” to eliminate the outliers.
 We compared and analyzed the results of these two algorithms.

+(reference: Pham, D., Venkatesh, S., Lazarescu, M. et al. Anomaly detection in large-scale data stream networks.
+Data Min Knowl Disc 28, 145–189 (2014). https://doi.org/10.1007/s10618-012-0297-3)

 # I. Introduction

 ## Context

 As the number of devices which are connected to network increases it leads to openness, diversity and sharing of knowledge but it also has the scope for many security risks.
-As the types of attacks are becoming complex we need to find creative ways to enhance intrusion detection systems Keegan et al. (2016).
+As the types of attacks are becoming complex we need to find creative ways to enhance intrusion detection systems .
 One of the major hurdles of large-scale network intrusion detection is the processing and analyzing vast amount of heterogeneous data.
-Many Machine learning algorithms have been applied to this problem but they treat this problem as offline problem where they train the model once and then deploy to incoming traffic M. Ahmed et al (2016)
+Many Machine learning algorithms have been applied to this problem but they treat this problem as offline problem where they train the model once and then deploy to incoming traffic.

+(reference : Keegan, N., Ji, S., Chaudhary, A. et al. A survey of cloud-based network intrusion detection analysis.
+Hum.
+Cent.
+Comput.
+Inf.
+Sci.
+6, 19 (2016). https://doi.org/10.1186/s13673-016-0076-z)

+(reference : M. Ahmed, A. Naser Mahmood, and J. Hu, “A survey of network anomaly detection techniques,” J. Netw.
+Comput.
+Appl., vol. 60, no. C, pp. 19–31, Jan.
+2016)

 ## Presentation of the Problem
 The problem we are considering in this project is how to make detect anomaly online (i.e without training the model offline) when dealing with large amount of data.
 As the problem is classification we looked at K- Nearest Neighbor (KNN) .
 The major issue with KNN is that it doesn’t scale well for large data so we looked at the scalable version of KNN i.e. Micro-Cluster Nearest Neighbor (MC-NN)
 ## Objectives